-Level Promoting Community and Individual Action Activities Reported Gold On May 26, 2016, Davis and Cool Davis collaborated to host a sustainability summit to bring together community non-profit groups engaged in different sustainability activities.
-The goal of the summit is to help the diverse groups make connections to promote collaboration, as well as provide information on projects and resources offered by the city.
-The summit was attended by about 100 people.
+- 2. On May 26, 2016, Davis and Cool Davis collaborated to host a sustainability summit to bring together community non-profit groups engaged in different sustainability activities.
+The goal of the summit is to help the diverse groups make connections to promote collaboration, as well as provide information on projects and resources offered by the city. - 3.
 The city's public information office uses social media, such as the NextDoor platform, to engage residents about sustainability opportunities, including workshops, public forums, and other resources.
 The city's website provides residents and business owners with a wealth of information about sustainability policies, resources, workshops and links to related resources.
-2016

-Level Promoting Community and Individual Action Activities Reported Platinum In 2009, Davis adopted a resolution, the Green Schools Partnership, to work with schools to promote sustainability. www.cityofdavis.org/home/ showdocument?id=788 In 2010, Davis established a Green Business Partner Program. www.cityofdavis.org/city-hall/public-works/stormwater/ partners-for-a-greener-davis/become-a-green-business-partner Since 2010, the city and Cool Davis have co-sponsor the annual "Cool Davis Festival."
-Attended by several thousand residents, the festival offers attendees with tips and advice on how to reduce their impact on the environment and save money at the same time.
-The festival is also a showcase for Davis businesses and organizations working on sustainability and showcases many local artists, musicians and volunteers.
-2016

-Promoting Community and Individual Action Activity

-Level Promoting Community and Individual Action Activities Reported Since the 1990s, the city has awarded an annual Environmental Recognition Award to deserving businesses, organizations and indiviuals who have demonstrated extraordinary care for the environment.
-For the last five years, the Davis City Council has honored and recognized at a council meeting Low Carbon "Eco Heroes", selected by Cool Davis.
-Cool Davis gives annual awards to individuals, businesses and groups in Davis for their actions and achievements in reducing greenhouse gas emissions.
-Davis participates in the Yolo Climate Compact, organized by Yolo County.
-The Compact brings together representatives from the county, the four Yolo County cities, the University of California, Davis, and PG&E for bi-monthly meetings to share information and talk about cutting edge issues.
-In 1980 and 1981, Davis was one of six cities to participate in a PG&E sponsored pilot program designed to engage the community to reduce peak energy use.
-With leadership from a community advisory committee that included residents and business owners, the Davis community reduced electricity use in 1979.
-In addition, in recognition for the "Prime Time Program" (as it was called) Davis won the first ever League of California Cities sponsored Helen Putnum Award for Excellence.
-For the first year of the Cool California Challenge (2012-2013), Davis was "crowned" the California's Coolest City by the California Air Resources Board out of eight cities that began the competition.
-This entailed recruiting the most households to sign up and record energy use and transportation data during a twelve month period. http://www.arb.ca.gov/ newsrel/newsrelease.php?id=468 The city has actively pursued partnerships with local community based organizations to implement sustainability related projects and programs, including Cool Davis, Valley Climate Action Center, Yolo Land Trust, Solano Land Trust, Davis Bicycles, and many more.
-This form of social innovation has allowed the city to accomplish far 2016
+- 4. In 2009, Davis adopted a resolution, the Green Schools Partnership, to work with schools to promote sustainability.
+In 2010, Davis established a Green Business Partner program. - 5.
+Since 2010, the city and Cool Davis have co-sponsor the annual "Cool Davis Festival", which offers attendees with tips and advice on how to reduce their impact on the environment and save money at the same time. - 6.
+Since the 1990s, the city has awarded an annual environmental recognition award to deserving businesses, organizations and individuals who have demonstrated extraordinary care for the environment. - 7.
+Davis participates in the Yolo Climate Compact, which brings together representatives to share information and talk about cutting-edge issues. - 8.
+For the first year of the Cool California Challenge, Davis was "crowned" the California's Coolest City by the California Air Resources Board out of eight cities that began the competition. - 9.
+The city has actively pursued partnerships with local community based organizations to implement sustainability related projects and programs, including Cool Davis, Valley Climate Action Center, Yolo Land Trust, Solano Land Trust, Davis Bicycles, and many more.